 Select your file and click the Extract option.

 Make sure the path points to the “grassblade-lrs” folder, and click Extract File(s) button.

-When the process is completed, close the extraction window, and press reload to see extracted files.
+When the process is completed, close the extraction window, and press the reload button to see the extracted files.

-In your browser, go to: http://www.yourdomain.com/grassblade-lrs you will be redirected to http://www.yourdomain.com/grassblade-lrs/Configure/Database
+In your browser, go to https://www.yourdomain.com/grassblade-lrs it will be redirected to https://www.yourdomain.com/grassblade-lrs/Configure/Database

 - Database Name